-Nasdaq OMX Group Inc. (NDAQ), the second- biggest U.S. exchange operator, said it plans to start pre- market stock trading earlier in the day.
+Nasdaq OMX Group Inc. (NDAQ:US), the second- biggest U.S. exchange operator, said it plans to start pre- market stock trading earlier in the day.

 Trading will begin at 4 a.m.
 New York time, instead of 7 a.m., according to a Feb.
 12 statement.
 The change will happen no earlier than March 18, subject to approval by the U.S. Securities and Exchange Commission.